josephjohnjj/openmp_programming/README.md

 The code block immediatly after `task` construct will be the code a task will execute.
 The `#pragma omp taskwait` construct specifies a wait on the completion of child tasks of the current task.

 ![](figs/graph.png)

+## The `depend` Construct
+The `depend` clause allows you to provide information on the how a task will access data.
+This also allows to define additional constraints on tasks.

+Some examples of use for the depend clause:
+1. `depend(in: x, y)`: the task will read variables x and y.
+2. `depend(out: x)`: the task will write variable x.
+3. `depend(inout: x, buffer[0:n])`: the task will both read and write variable x and the content of n elements of buffer starting from index 0.

 ## Optional Material